OpenBankProject/API-Explorer/README.md

 * Now **Rebuild** the project so everything is compiled.
 At this point you may need to select the SDK, see above.

-* Once you have rebuilt the project wihtout compile errors, you should be able to RunWebApp in test/scala
+* Once you have rebuilt the project without compile errors, you should be able to RunWebApp in test/scala

 * Run RunWebApp by right clicking on it or selecting Run.
 The built in jetty server should start on localhost:8082